NextPlayBro

 Step 6: Assign Tasks

-Outlook allows you to assign tasks to team members.
+Outlook also allows you to assign tasks to team members, turning it into a lightweight task management tool.

 You can: